leandrocgsi/spring-boot-rest-download-upload/README.md

 # How to get this project

-To get this code you can execute following command or as you prefer [download zip here](https://github.com/leandrocgsi/spring-boot-rest-download-upload/archive/master.zip) and import in your favourite IDE.
+To get this code you can execute following command or, as you prefer [download zip here](https://github.com/leandrocgsi/spring-boot-rest-download-upload/archive/master.zip) and import in your favourite IDE.

 ```sh
 git clone https://github.com/leandrocgsi/spring-boot-rest-download-upload.git